Radio Victory: Victory FM, Victory 107.4 and 107.4 The Quay 1999 - 2010

 When Greater Portsmouth was re-issued with its own commercial radio licence, Radio Victory won the bid, returning to the airwaves on 19 September 1999 as Victory FM on 107.4 FM.
 The station was acquired by TLRC at the end of 1999, and 2000 saw a massive change of personnel.
 It would seem that, without the key members who took the station from 28-day RSL to full-time FM licence, it was unable to compete in the RAJAR ratings against now established local rivals like Ocean FM and Wave 105.
 The station later relaunched as Victory 107.4 and 107.4 The Quay, allying itself closely to Portsmouth Football Club who, from Autumn of 2009, became the sole owners.
 In 2010 the station was sold to Celador's radio arm and the frequency became part of a regional station called The Breeze on 4 July 2010.
 The local studio in Twyford Avenue used since 1999 was closed.

 Registration of trade mark 2014

-In November 2014 Independent Local Radio Limited, a company with no previous connection to the name, registered the trademark Radio Victory along with a number of other names of former UK local radio stations.
+In November 2014 Independent Local Radio Limited, a company with no previous connection to the name, registered a new figurative trademark for Radio Victory along with several figurative trademarks for other former UK local radio stations.

 In early 2015 Independent Local Radio Limited launched a crowdfunding bid "to raise £25,000 to cover the cost of licences" to launch Radio Victory again; this campaign closed having only raised £571.

 This trademark was not renewed in November 2024.

 Victory Online 2021

 A number of former Radio Victory presenters from the 3 eras of the station launched Victory Online at 13:00 on 18 February 2021, the opening programme was hosted by Neil Crespin.
 The radio station is currently transmitting on the Portsmouth DAB Multiplex.

-This service is not connected with the previous trademark owner, but uses much of the historic station on-air branding.